Why Crime Prevention Through Environmental Design (CPTED) is Important for Urban Town Planning

 2. Surveillance

-Physical features, activities, and people should be placed in such a way that they increase the ability to view what is going on to deter crime.
+Property management should place physical features, activities, and people in such a way that they increase the ability to view what is going on to deter crime.

 The answers to the following questions can assist you in determining your house or business’ visibility.